-Gorilla trekking is one of the most transformative wildlife safari activities in Africa and many have testified the experience as once in a lifetime.
+Gorilla trekking is one of Africa’s most transformative wildlife safari activities; many have testified to the experience as once in a lifetime.
 Watching the massive giants in the jungle with their young ones as they do their daily routine while mimicking human behavior will offer you a sense of familiarity that will last in your memories forever.
 Gorillas being the second human closest cousins sharing up to 96% DNA with humans, gives these massive giants a competitive edge for mimicking major human behaviors and intelligence.

 Acacia Safaris Limited can arrange your pick up from and transfer from any location in Rwanda’s Kigali to Uganda’s Bwindi Impenetrable National Park and also do a transfer back to Rwanda after your gorilla trekking safari in Uganda.
-We can also help you with the booking of gorilla trekking permits in Uganda and to reserve your accommodation for relaxation after your gorilla trekking safari.
+We can also help you book gorilla trekking permits in Uganda and reserve your accommodation for relaxation after your gorilla trekking safari.

-Crossing over to Uganda via the Gatuna/Katuna border post will take you about two hours drive from the capital Kigali to the Border post (80 kilometers).
-After reaching the Gatuna/Katuna Border post, you will spend some time to accomplish all the modalities of border crossing, presenting several required documents.
+Crossing over to Uganda via the Gatuna/Katuna border post will take you about a two-hour drive from the capital Kigali to the Border post (80 kilometers).
+After reaching the Gatuna/Katuna Border post, you will spend some time accomplishing all the modalities of border crossing, presenting several required documents.
 From there, your driver guide will drive you to the Buhoma sector headquarters, which is approximately 117 kilometers from the border post and takes about 3 – 4 hours to drive through.

-If you are visiting the Ruhija sector of Bwindi, it is more nearer and will take only about two hours.
-You will arrive to this enchanting impenetrable park and at your arrival you will be amaze with the variety of form that is present here.
+If you are visiting the Ruhija sector of Bwindi, it is nearer and will take only about two hours.
+You will arrive at this enchanting impenetrable park and your arrival you will be amazed by the variety of form that is present here.

-The Rushaga sector of Bwindi is also accessible from Gatuna/Katuna Border post and is approximately 3 hour’s drive.
-The sector is also one of the most thought of by many visitor to the park and adventure here is really rewarding.
+The Rushaga sector of Bwindi is also accessible from the Gatuna/Katuna Border post and is approximately 3 hour’s drive.
+The sector is also one of the most thought of by many visitors to the park and adventure here is rewarding.

-The other sector is the Nkurungo Gorilla sector that can also be accessed from the Gatuna/Katuna Border post.
+The other sector is the Nkurungo Gorilla sector which can also be accessed from the Gatuna/Katuna Border post.

-A drive from Rwanda’s capital Kigali to Cyanika/Kyanika border is approximately 3 hours with a total distance of about 119 kilometers.
-Just like the Gatuna Border post, you will spend some time on the border post here as well, where you will go through crossing procedures with all the necessary documentation submitted to the Authorities.
-Then after you will visit your preferred sector for your gorilla trekking adventure in Bwindi.
+A drive from Rwanda’s capital Kigali to the Cyanika/Kyanika border is approximately 3 hours with a total distance of about 119 kilometers.
+Just like the Gatuna Border post, you will spend some time on the border post here as well, where you will go through crossing procedures with all the necessary documentation submitted to the Authorities then you will visit your preferred sector for your gorilla trekking adventure in Bwindi.